kirkrodrigues/clp/docs/src/user-guide/quick-start-search.md

 ## Searching JSON logs

-To search JSON logs, CLP’s currently supports a variant of the [Kibana Query Language (KQL)][1].
+To search JSON logs, CLP's currently supports a variant of the [Kibana Query Language (KQL)][1].
 For instance, to search for error-level log events about jobs, you might enter the query:

 ```